mariakalimeri/sharable-r-tutorial/README.md

 As a package author with a given GitHub account, in order to create your own R package drat repository, all that is needed is a GitHub repository named `drat` and inside it a the subdirectory `src/contrib/`.

 In a terminal, let's create the `drat` folder with its contents and initialize a git repository for it.
+Let's place this `drat` directory in the same parent directory as `bloodstats`.

     mkdir drat
     cd drat